golioth/docs/docs/hardware/4-nrf91/2-quickstart/2-set-up-zephyr.md

 ---
 id: set-up-zephyr
-title: Set up Zephyr for nRF91
+title: Set up Zephyr for the nRF9160
 ---

+### Zephyr Setup Overview

-Golioth can be added to a device with _Device SDKs_ which are based on different embedded Operating Systems.
+Golioth is implemented on IoT devices using [Device SDKs](/firmware).
+These are based on different embedded Real Time Operating Systems (RTOS).
 Currently Golioth targets the [Zephyr Project](https://www.zephyrproject.org/) and builds upon the APIs & tools of Zephyr.
-As such, prior experience with Zephyr will be helpful when working with Golioth's Zephyr Device SDK.
+As such, prior experience with Zephyr will be helpful when working with [Golioth's Zephyr Device SDK](https://github.com/golioth/zephyr-sdk).
 Refer to Zephyr's [detailed documentation](https://docs.zephyrproject.org/) when running into issues.

-Platforms like nRF9160 Feather require nRF Connect SDK to make use of their distinct features, which is cellular network connectivity.
-We will install the nRF Connect SDK in a directory in your home location separate from other Zephyr projects shown for Golioth (in a directory called 'zephyr-nrf')
+The nRF9160 Feather and all Nordic Semiconductor devices utilizing Zephyr require the [nRF Connect SDK (NCS)](https://www.nordicsemi.com/Products/Development-software/nRF-Connect-SDK).
+Nordic Semiconductor maintains a fork of the Zephyr project that includes some distinct features and IP, including the firmware for the cellular modem on the nRF9160.
+We will install the nRF Connect SDK in a directory in your home location separate from other Zephyr projects shown for Golioth (in a directory called `zephyr-nrf`)

 ### Install West